Ivy Tech Medical Imaging Program

 The Associate of Applied Science program includes courses in the following areas: technique, exposure, positioning, protection, physics, patient care and ethics.
 Clinical practice and supplemental instruction are provided in accredited hospitals and clinics.

 The Medical Imaging program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Specialist with a concentration in Medical Imaging while you complete the prerequisite requirements.
 All applicants are required to take the HESI exam.
+Click here to schedule the HESI Exam.
 The Medical Imaging program accepts a limited number of students each year and there is a separate application process.

 Choose your campus of interest below for more information before testing.
 When you are ready to test, you may make your appointment at https://cass.ivytech.edu/selfserve/